ENCCS/gpu-programming/content/8-portable-kernel-models.rst

         # use the following in C++ code
         # auto devSelector = ap::onHost::makeDeviceSelector(ap::api::hip, ap::deviceKind::amdGpu);
+        # We use CC to refer to the compiler to work smoothly with the LUMI environment
         CC -I $ALPAKA_DIR/include/ -std=c++20 -x hip --offload-arch=gfx90a main.cpp
         ./a.out